LeeCampbell/IntroToRx/content/00_Foreword.md

 sentence.)

 If you have never used Rx before, it _will_ change the way you design and build software.
-It provides a well thought out abstraction for a fundamentally important idea in computing—sequences of events.
+It provides a well thought out abstraction for a fundamentally important idea in computing: sequences of events.
 These are as important as lists or arrays, but before Rx there was little direct support in libraries or languages, and what support there was tended to be rather ad hoc, and built on weak theoretical underpinnings.
 Rx changes that.
 The extent to